 Achieve Your Best Financial Self

-My clients and students demonstrate a range of personal finance behaviors – from stellar, to clever, to needs improvement.
-Here’s my list of DOs and DON’Ts to achieve your best financial self and ensure you’re:
+My clients and students demonstrate a range of personal finance behaviors – from stellar, to clever, to needing improvement.
+Here’s my list of DOs and DON’Ts to achieve your best financial self and ensure you:

 1. Track your spending.

 Use debit or credit instead of cash so you can more easily monitor your total spending each month.
 Have a target and adjust if you’re not hitting it.

 2. Avoid credit cards if you don’t have the discipline to pay your balance in full every month.

 Credit cards have some advantages compared to debit cards but they’re dangerous if you carry a balance.
 If that’s you, stick with debit.
 Tear up your credit cards or put them in a drawer for emergencies.

 3. Don’t borrow for anything other than housing, education, and a car.

 If you cannot pay in full for furniture, vacations, weddings, engagement rings, honeymoons, gifts, or other purchases, you cannot afford them.
 Instead, create separate savings accounts and purchase them after you’ve saved the money, just like the “lay-away” accounts of years past.

 4. Restrain your “social spending.”